opil/documentation/docs/admin/OPIL/opil_server.md

 Next step is to configure the HMI.
 This is done from a web browser by navigating to the HMIs address `http://localhost` or `http://<ip-address>`.
 A login page should load:
 ![hmi_login.png](./img/hmi_login.PNG)
 Now log in with the default credentials: username = `admin` and password `admin` and open the System Settings tab and configure the following settings.
+Use the `<ip-address>` that you wrote down in the prerequisites of this guide.

 > **Important!** Do NOT use `localhost` or `127.0.0.1` here.
-It will cause one-way connection failure that is hard to detect.
+It will cause one-way connection failure that is difficult to detect.

 ![hmi_settings.png](./img/hmi_settings.PNG)